jerch/node-sixel/wasm/README.md

 ### Note on SIXEL handling

 - The data to be digested by this decoder should only be the "Picture Definition" part of a SIXEL escape sequence, as denoted by the spec.
-Any other data byond that is likely to screw up the image creation.
+Any other data beyond that is likely to screw up the image creation.
 In particular this means, that the decoder should run behind a terminal escape sequence, that is capable of proper DEC style DCS parsing (also handling spurious ESC, SUB and C1 codes).
 - Raster or pixel ratio definitions are not dealt with beside width and height (if `truncate` is set).
   Raster attributes are exposed unmodified in 0 ..
-2^31-1 (mirrored as read from data), and can be used to postprocess pixel data as needed.
+2^31-1 (as read from data), and can be used to postprocess pixel data as needed.
 - With `truncate` set in `init`, the decoder will truncate the image to given raster dimensions.
   This does not apply to level 1 images without any raster attributes.
 While truncation to